 A Member or the Chief Executive Officer may advise the Chairperson that, in his or her opinion, any question to be asked or information to be submitted should be given in a Meeting that is closed to the public, stating the reasons for his or her opinion.
 Unless the Members of the Meeting resolve to the contrary, the question should be asked and answered, or the information submitted, in a Meeting closed to the public.

-Special Consideration - COVID-19 Omnibus (Emergency Measures) Act 2020
+Special Consideration

-The COVID-19 Omnibus (Emergency Measures) Act 2020 prescribes new temporary mechanisms that allows for virtual Meetings to ensure local government decision-making can continue safely during the coronavirus pandemic.
-These temporary mechanisms are in place between 1 May 2020 and 1 November 2020 (the relevant time).

-During the relevant time, the Council and the City remain committed to the transparency of conducting Council business and public participation in Meetings, as well as taking steps to ensure the safety of the community, Councillors and City employees and:

-Meetings can be held remotely via electronic means;

-Members of the public may not be permitted to physically attend Meetings; and

-Public ordinary meetings of Council must be live streamed, and public Meetings other than ordinary meetings of Council may be recorded and the recording published on the Council’s website.

-During the relevant time, the processes for public question and submission time at Meetings may be varied to the following extent:
+In the event that Meetings are conducted by electronic means of communication and in person attendance is not permitted due to exceptional circumstances the processes for public question and submission time at these Meetings may be varied to the following extent:

 Members of the public who wish to appear at a Meeting may do so by providing a written question or submission to the City by using the online form provided on Council’s website and submitting it by 12pm the day before the Meeting;